EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an ultra-faint dwarf: Discussion

 Firstly, we note that even in this model a `pristine' dark matter cusp in EriII remains too destructive.
 As shown in Figure \ref{fig:dying_parameters}, the Halo1459 DMO model is unable to host SCs as large as that seen in EriII, even if only momentarily.
 A partial core, however, as in Halo1459GM:Later can support reasonably large, offset, SCs.
-As shown in Figure \ref{fig:dying_shape_analysis}, the tides experienced by SCs disrupting in this potential can generate ellipticities similar to that seen in EriII's SC.
-However, the same tidal forces generate tails that have, for this particular scenario, sufficient surface brightness to be detectable by current observations.
+As shown in Figure \ref{fig:dying_shape_analysis}, the tides experienced by SCs disrupting in this potential can naturally generate ellipticities similar to that seen in EriII's SC.
+However, this same model fails to produce a size or offset compatible with EriII’s SC (Figure \ref{fig:dying_parameters}).
+Furthermore, it yields tidal tails bright enough that we should have seen them in current data.
 Therefore, the notable absence of such tails appears to be a strong indicator that the SC in EriII is not consistent with this scenario.
 It may be worth considering whether tidal tails could be obscured.
 This might occur if the tails are viewed along the line-of-sight, if the luminosity of stripped stars is lower due to mass segregation within the SC, or if the tail material is spread over a wider track.
 The first scenario is possible, but demands fine-tuning and an unlikely chance orientation of the SC orbit.
 As shown in \citet{2018MNRAS.474.2479B}, mass segregation is greatest in denser SCs, which we find do not grow to the large size observed for the SC in EriII.
 The mass segregation for our more diffuse SCs has a negligible influence on tail brightness within the range of our luminosity cuts.

 We find that tidally-induced ellipticity occurs preferentially for higher apocentre orbits ($>100\,$pc) than the projected offset observed for EriII's SC.
 It is, therefore, reasonable to question the likelihood of observing EriII's SC at its current projected distance if the true separation from the centre of EriII is $>100\,$pc.
 To quantify this likelihood, we calculate the probability, described in \citet{2012MNRAS.426..601C}: